Answering GRE Multiple-Choice Questions

 Don’t spend too much time on any one question.
 Guess an answer, mark the question for review, and come back to it at the end of the section.
 As long as you have time left in that section, you can revisit previous questions.

 Guessing an answer is better than leaving the question unanswered.
-For each question, a wrong answer counts the same as no answer, so you may as well pick something on the chance you’ll get it right.
-You can always go back to the question with your remaining time in the section.
+A wrong answer counts the same as no answer, so there’s no harm in guessing.
+You may as well take a shot at getting it right.
+You can always mark the question for review and return to it with your remaining time in the section.